subsquid/docs/docs/cloud/pricing.md

 ### Storage

-Database storage is billed at `0.5$/mo` per Gigabyte, both for dedicated and collocated squids.
+Database storage is billed at `0.5$/mo` per Gigabyte (until March 31, 2026), both for dedicated and collocated squids.
+See the [pricing update announcement](/cloud/pricing-update-april-2026) for new pricing effective April 1, 2026.

 ### Compute for dedicated squids